Vizzuality/cw-ndc-tracking/docs/tracking-tool-for-climate-watch/components.md

 - notApplicable: bool, // Grey by default and updates to normal when filled
 - label: string, // optional
 - unit: string  // optional
+- errorMessages: PropTypes.array // Error messages related to that field.
+When they exist the alert styles is applied

 #### Dependencies